romcal/romcal/README.md

 ## Usage <a name="usage"></a>

-> Romcal has been re-written using ES6.
-However, thanks to `@std/esm`, `babel` and Node's `.mjs` file extension, it can still be included by other non ES6 aware node modules via the normal CommonJs `require` call.
-All source files are in the `mjs` file format so that `@std/esm` knows that this file should contain ES6 syntax (import, export).
+> Romcal has been re-written using ES6, and use the new import/export syntax to manage node modules.
+However, thanks to `esm` and `babel`, it can still be included by other non ES6 aware node modules via the normal CommonJs `require` call.

 Add romcal to your project via npm: